 and the Desert Museum hybrid paloverde (Parkinsonia X ‘Desert Museum’)

 I told you that – so I could tell you this.
 All of these species have edible flowers.
+BUT!
 The palatability or tastiness of the flowers varies though – depending on species and on growing conditions.
 Sample before you harvest.
 Some are tough and stringy, some are large and flavorful.

 Since palo verde flowers are relatively small, compared to other edible flowers like pansy and nasturtium, I created a dish where I could harvest many flowers in a single swipe along the branch then use them en mass – Palo Verde Flower Soup.
 This soup is also good late in the season when hands-full of flowers are intermixed with developing palo verde beans.
 (NEVER eat mature palo verde beans.)